CrunchyData/postgres-operator/installers/helm/postgres-operator/README.md

 helm uninstall postgres-operator -n pgo
 ```

-## Configuraiton
+## Configuration

 The following shows the configurable parameters that are relevant to the Helm
 Chart.
-A full list of all Crunchy PostgreSQL Operator configuration options can
+A full list of all PGO configuration options can
 be found in the [documentation](https://access.crunchydata.com/documentation/postgres-operator/latest/installation/configuration/).

 | Name | Default | Description |